SigmazGFX/freedv_ptt/README.md

 This is  a Codec2/FreeDV control application for use with the sBitx hybrid SDR transceiver.

 To install,
-Clone this repo to your /home/pi folder with:
+clone this repo to your /home/pi folder with:

+cd ~

 git clone https://github.com/SigmazGFX/freedv_ptt

-cd /home/pi/freedv_ptt
+cd ~/freedv_ptt

 Run the command: sudo dpkg -i freedv_ptt.deb

 This .deb file will install the required codec2 library and control components.

 1. Plug in your USB headset
-2. Start the sBitx radio software and allow it to display the waterfall
+2. Start the sBitx radio software and allow it to display the waterfallcd ~/freedv_ptt
 3. Invoke the application with the FreeDV_PTT desktop icon.

 Also, Be sure to click the settings button and enter your callsign.